AscendingPassage.com HOME PAGE.

 immense town-mummy, seems all at once to be ablaze--as if its old

-stones were able still to burn; all its blocks, fallen or upright,
+stones were still able to burn.
+All its blocks, fallen or upright,

 appear to have been suddenly made ruddy by the glow of fire.